stijnj/stijnj.github.com/_posts/2013-01-17-php-type-casting-arrays-objects-json.md

 layout: post
 title: PHP Type Casting&#58; Arrays, Objects and JSON
 excerpt:
-    I needed a very simple API to transfer some data to another project.
+    "I needed a very simple API to transfer some data to another project.
 The easiest way is to encode the data on one side to JSON en decode it on the other side.
-Things didn't go as expected...
+Things didn't go as expected..."
 ---
-I needed a very simple API to transfer some data to another project.
-The easiest way is to encode the data to JSON on one side and decode it on the other side.
-Things didn't go as expected...

 Let's start with the data that needs to be transfered

 ```php